ni/design-system/app/_elements/tips.md

 ## Tooltips
-Tooltips provide name or the basic description of an element.
+Tooltips provide the name or basic description of an element in a single line of text.

 ![Alt text](../../images/elements/tips/tips-hide-palette-do.svg)